msb2kml/Msb2Kml/Documents/FirstUse.md

 back to the upper level.

 ### Browsing processed logs
-The application look in the directory /sdcard/MSBlog for all files with a name of the form "MSB_XXXX.txt" (meta files).
+The application look in the directory MSBlog for all files with a name of the form "MSB_XXXX.txt" (meta files).
 For each file are displayed: the date of the flight, the name of the plane and the comment.